-ICFP 203 Film Directing
+ICFP 203 Film Directing Prerequisites: ICFP 201

-The study of Film directing as an artistic and technical craft: script analysis, rehearsal, blocking, developing storyboards and shot list, director's collaboration with production crew, working with actor(s) on set.
+The study of Film directing as an artistic and technical craft; script analysis, rehearsal, blocking, developing storyboards and shot list, director's collaboration with production crew, working with actor(s) on set.
 Projects#1 through Project#4 will be produced and evaluated in ICFP 211.

-ICFP 204 Film Editing Concepts

-Theory and Practice in the technique of Film and Video Editing.

-ICFP 211 Film Production Studio III

-The practical application of the work of a Film Director.

-ICFP 212 Film Production Studio IV

-The development of skills in film post-production.

-ICFP 301 Film Genre Studies

-Genre studies in film and television, theoretical and historical contexts, case studies, ranging from melodrama and horror to westerns and science fiction.

-ICFP 302 Documentary Film Production

-History and technical understanding of documentary filmmaking.

-ICFP 303 Film Authorship

-Origins in the film authorship, case studies of filmmakers visual techniques, plot structures, narrative features, dialogue, and preoccupations of character.

-ICFP 304 Film Producing 4 (0-8-4)

-Role and responsibilities of the film producer: script selection, director and crew recruitment, actor negotiations, pitching investors, director-producer collaboration, publicity, and distribution.

-ICFP 305 Film Compositing and Post Production

-Introduction to principles and techniques of media compositing; conceptualizing many layers of visual material to create a complete picture; visualization of and combination of live action and computer generated pictures, concepts and techniques to plan and shoot for compositing; the marriage of multiple sources of visual material, each obtained at differing times in the production process.

-ICFP 306 Professional Internship in Film Production

-Internship in the field through placement in film companies.
-At the end of the internship, a seminar will be conducted in order to summarize the main concepts in Film Production within a context of Mass Communication.

-ICFP 311 Film Production Studio V

-Professional Film Production Skills.

-ICFP 312 Film Production Studio VI

-Professional Film Post-Production skills in Sound Design, as well as Video Editing and Compositing.

-ICFP 321 Major Directors

-A critical study of the first films of major world directors.

-ICFP 322 Cinema Through the 1950s

-Historical context through the use of a formal, analytical critique, select and develop a "close analysis" of a particular film of their own choosing from a list provided by the instructor and present a critical study of one or several important scenes before the class.

-ICFP 323 International Field Study in Film Production
+180 MUIC GENERAL CATALOG 2016-2017 ICFP 204 Film Editing Concepts Prerequisites: - 4 (4-0-8) Theory and Practice in the technique of Film and Video Editing.
+ICFP 211 Film Production Studio III Prerequisites: - The practical application of the work of a Film Director 4 (0-8-4) ICFP 212 Film Production Studio IV Prerequisites: - The development of skills in film post-production.
+4 (0-8-4) ICFP 301 Film Genre Studies 4 (4-0-8) Prerequisites: - Genre studies in film and television, theoretical and historical contexts, case studies, ranging from n to westerns and science fiction. nelodrama and horror ICFP 302 Documentary Film Production 4 (0-8-4) Prerequisites: - History and technical understanding of documentary filmmaking.
+ICFP 303 Film Authorship 4 (4-0-8) Prerequisites: - Origins in the film authorship, case studies of filmmakers visual techniques, plot structures, narrati and preoccupations of character. ve features, dialogue, ICFP 304 Film Producing Prerequisites: - 4 (0-8-4) Role and responsibilities of the film producer: script selection, director and crew recruitment, actor investors, director-producer collaboration, publicity, and distribution. negotiations, pitching ICFP 305 Film Compositing and Post Production Prerequisites: - 4 (0-8-4) Introduction to principles and techniques of media compositing; conceptualizing many layers of vis a complete picture; visualization of and combination of live action and computer generated pic techniques to plan and shoot for compositing; the marriage of multiple sources of visual material, eac times in the production process. ctures, concepts and ICFP 306 Professional Internship in Film Production 4 (0-12-4) Prerequisites: - Internship in the field through placement in film companies.
+At the end of the internship, a seminal order to summarize the main concepts in Film Production within a context of Mass Communication.
+ICFP 311 Film Production Studio V 4 (0-8-4) Prerequisites: - Professional Film Production Skills.
+ICFP 312 Film Production Studio VI 4 (0-8-4) Prerequisites: - Professional Film Post-Production skills in Sound Design, as well as Video Editing and Compositing ICFP 321 Major Directors Prerequisites: - 4 (4-0-8) A critical study of the first films of major world directors.
+ICFP 322 Cinema Through the 1950s Prerequisites: - 4 (4-0-8) Historical context through the use of a formal, analytical critique, select and develop a "close analyse of their own choosing from a list provided by the instructor and present a critical study of one or sev before the class.
+ICFP 323 International Field Study in Film Production 4 (0-12-4) Prerequisites: ICFP 312 launing and two sets and